-Most women—9 out of 10—have at least one risk factor for heart disease or stroke.
-The good news is 80% of heart disease and stroke can be prevented through lifestyle change.
+Most women – 9 out of 10 – have at least one risk factor for heart disease or stroke.
+The good news is 80% of heart disease and strokes can be prevented through lifestyle change.

-Cardiologists say one of the best things you can do for your heart health is to understand your personal risk of developing heart disease.
+Cardiologists say one of the most important things you can do for your heart health is to understand your personal risk of developing heart disease.
 That means you should know:

-For women, it's especially important to talk with your health care provider about traditional risk factors linked to heart disease, as well as those that are specific to being a woman.
+For women, it's especially important to talk with your health care provider about traditional risk factors linked to heart disease, as well as those that are specific to being a female.

-- Having high blood pressure, cholesterol or diabetes
+- Having high blood pressure, high cholesterol, or diabetes

-- Not exercising or sitting for long periods of time
+- Not exercising routinely or sitting for long periods of time

-- Eating a diet high in salt, saturated fats, cholesterol and added sugars
+- Eating a diet high in processed foods, salt, saturated fats, cholesterol and added sugars

 - Being overweight or obese